cipher-attack/cipher-attack/README.md

 ### About Me

-I am a 12th-grade student passionate about Offensive Security and AI.
-Unlike typical setups, I handle most of my development and auditing workflows directly from mobile interfaces.
-My goal is to integrate LLMs into security testing to automate vulnerability discovery.
+I'm a 12th-grade student diving deep into Offensive Security and AI.
+Since I don't use a standard PC setup, I do almost all my hacking and coding on my phone.
+It’s a challenge, but it forces me to be more creative with my tools.
+My goal is to use LLMs to help me find security bugs faster and automate the repetitive parts of testing.

 * **Current Focus:** Ethical Hacking & Prompt Engineering.
 * **Workflow:** Mobile-first approach using AI-assisted tools.
-* **Goal:** Mastering LLM behavior analysis and network security.
+* **Goal:** Trying to figure out how to trick LLMs (prompt injection) and getting better at network security.

 ---

 ### Project: Overwatch

 **Private AI Experiment**
-Currently working on a system designed to recognize patterns and potential vulnerabilities.
-It uses custom logic to run automated checks in an isolated environment.
-The aim is to create a lightweight, efficient tool for security analysis.
+I'm building a tool to help me spot security holes faster.
+It's still a work in progress, but I'm testing it in my own lab environment.

 ---